kai687/sphinxawesome-theme/docs/how-to/use.md

 ### Extension options

 This theme also enables a few internal extensions that enhance the user experience.
-The following additional configuration value is set at the top level in the Sphinx configuration file `conf.py`:
+The following configuration values are set at the top level in the Sphinx configuration file `conf.py`:

 <!-- vale Awesome.SpellCheck = NO -->